-Quantifiable criteria Weighting Variable component (% of fixed compensation) % achieved % payout (max.
-137.5%) Net income from current operations 40.0% 44.0% 125% 55.0% Free operating cash flow 40.0% 44.0% 125% 55.0% Revenue organic growth 20.0% 22.0% 125% 27.5% Total 100% 110% 137.5% Up to an upper limit of 125%

-Assessment of the Board
+Variable component

-The Board of Directors assessed the level of achievement of the financial performance criteria to be in line with the quantifiable targets for 2021.
-Accordingly, the Board found that all three criteria were achieved.

-Individual criteria (1) Impact on the percentage achieved Factor applied % achieved (after adjustment) Linked to various initiatives intended to accelerate organic growth and to actions geared to address a challenging economic and pandemic environment, and execution of Imerys' ESG policy ("SustainAgility") (including workplace safety targets) in connection with the Group's strategic priorities Multiplied by a factor of between 0.8 and 1.2 1.15 158.12% Assessment of the Board The Board of Directors assessed the performa almost all the targets set were achieved on the base.
-The various initiatives intended to accelerate or growth exceeded the rate of growth of the mareached 15.6%.
-With regard to implementation of initiatives economic and pandemic environment: effective management, with suitable measures and protection of Concerning execution of Imerys' ESG policy ("was made, including with reducing CO2 emissinjury frequency rate (TIFR) in 2021 was below to the other elements were also considered in the assibut these have not been made public for confident. asis of the follo organic growth ain markets ir geared to a e overall mana ocols.
-SustainAgility" sions.
-In the the target set. sessment und wing items: : the Group's organic n which it operates; it ddress a challenging agement by Executive ): significant headway safety arena, the total ertaken by the Board,
+Quantifiable criteria Weighting (% of fixed compensation) % achieved (max.
+137.5%) Net income from current operations 40.0% 44.0% 125% 55.0% Free operating cash flow 40.0% 44.0% 125% 55.0% Revenue organic growth 20.0% 22.0% 125% 27.5% Total 100% 110% 137.5% Up to an upper limit of 125% Assessment of the Board performance crit rectors assessed the level teria to be in line with the Board found that all three e quantifiable tar gets for 2021.
+Individual criteria (1) Impact on the percentag Factor % a applied chieved (after adjustment) Linked to various initiatives intended to accelerate organic growth and to actions geared to address a challenging economic and pandemic environment, and execution of Imerys' ESG policy ("SustainAgility") (including workplace safety targets) in connection with the Group's strategic priorities Multiplied by a factor of bet ween 0.8 and 1.2 1.15 158.12% Assessment of the Board reached 15.6%. • With regard to implem economic and pandemimanagement, with suital rere achieved on the basis rended to accelerate organite of growth of the main of the following it nic growth: the G markets in which ared to address verall managements. ems: Group's organic in it operates; it a challenging int by Executive